Christine S. Ritchie, MD, MSPH

 Post-Doctoral Research Fellow

-Lien Quach, MD, Ph.D., is a Gerontologist and Research Scientist at the Medical Practice Evaluation Center at MGH and an Adjunct Assistant Professor at the Department of Gerontology at the University of Massachusetts Boston.
-She was born in Vietnam, she practiced geriatric medicine there for ten years before moving to the US to earn an MPH degree at Brown University and her Ph.D. in Gerontology at the University of Massachusetts at Boston.
+Lien Quach, MD, PhD, is a Gerontologist and Research Scientist at the Medical Practice Evaluation Center (MPEC) and the Center for Aging and Serious Illness; and an Adjunct Assistant Professor at the Department of Gerontology at the University of Massachusetts (UMass) Boston.
+She was born in Vietnam, she practiced geriatric medicine there for ten years before moving to the US to earn an MPH degree at Brown University and her Ph.D. in Gerontology at the UMass Boston.
 Her research interests focus on the social determinants of health, specifically how social (dis)connection patterns relate to mental health, physical function, and quality of life in older adults.
 Her work seeks to understand the unique roles social isolation, network characteristics, and social support play in health outcomes in older adults, including people living with HIV/AIDS both in the United States and globally.
 She also has expertise in designing and analyzing surveys using survival analyses, generalized estimating equations, moderation, mediation analyses, network analysis, and measurement modeling.

-My background is in the epidemiology of aging and applied biostatistics.
-I am interested in using clinical informatics methods to understand how social and cultural environments interact with biological processes to shape differences in health outcomes for older adults with Alzheimer’s disease and related dementias.
+Darcé Costello's background is in the epidemiology of aging and applied biostatistics.
+Her research interest are include using clinical informatics methods to understand how social and cultural environments interact with biological processes to shape differences in health outcomes for older adults with Alzheimer’s Disease and related dementias.

 Michelle StPaul, MA